Darshan0403/AI-Code-Review/README.md

 **The Solution**

-VOID intercepts every pull request the moment it is created, analyzes it against your codebase's indexed AST and vector embeddings, and posts context-aware review comments to GitHub within 60 seconds.
+CodeSense intercepts every pull request the moment it is created, analyzes it against your codebase's indexed AST and vector embeddings, and posts context-aware review comments to GitHub within 60 seconds.
 It retrieves similar functions from your repository, compares patterns, and improves over time through developer feedback.

 ---